 Real Statistics Functions: The Real Statistics Resource Pack provides the following supplemental functions, where R1 is a k × k range in Excel.

-Thw eVECTORS function only works reliably for symmetric matrices.
+The eVALUES function will produce all real eigenvalues (but not any imaginary eigenvalues).
+The eVECTORS function only work reliably for symmetric matrices, which are the only ones for which we will need to calculate eigenvalues and eigenvectors in this website.
 When the matrix in range R1 is not symmetric the calculated eigenvectors may not be correct, in which case a value of #N/A is output.
-In the future we will modify this function to produce correct eigenvectors even for non-symmetric matrices.

 If order is True or omitted then the eigenvalues are listed in order from highest in absolute value to smallest.
 If order is False then they are listed in order from highest to lowest.